EchoLinkTech/EchoLinkCoreService-SingleUser/README.md

-# EchoLink Core Service - Single-user
+# EchoLink Core Service - Single-user Service
 Dapp to add and query user info, job and experiences on EKO-PoPS node based on EKO Blockchain Platform.

 ## Prerequisites